antonioleal/myslackbuilds/README.md

 - Version: 5.1.9
 - Homepage: https://www.bitwig.com/
 - Code repository:
+No longer feasible to update with Slackware 15.0.
+Wait for the following Slackware version.
 ## plug ( Fender Mustang Amps Controller )
  Plug is a Software to control Fender Mustang Amps, a linux replacement for the now discontinued Fender Fuse.